Who can use this feature?

 The task panel

-• Mark the task as complete
+Mark the task complete.

-• Assign the task to yourself or someone else
+Assign the task to yourself or someone else.

-• Enable/disable notifications for comments added to the task
+Enable/disable notifications for comments added to the task.

-• The hourly rate
+The hourly rate for the task.

 Incomplete tasks